spryker/spryker-docs/docs/scos/user/intro-to-spryker/support/case-escalation.md

 ---

 ## How does Spryker prioritize cases?
 While we are trying to solve cases on time, we need to triage and prioritize cases on a daily basis.
-When you create cases, you can already indicate how urgent a case is for you by choosing the correct case type and Business Impact and provide adequate info to help us assess how important your case is in relation to other cases that are in our backlog.
+When you create cases, you can already indicate how urgent a case is for you by choosing the correct case type and business impact and provide adequate info to help us assess how important your case is in relation to other cases that are in our backlog.
 At the end of the day, how high or low a case is prioritized by the support team is a function of the following:
 * The business impact specified by the partner/customer and the explanation provided for it
 * The subject matter
 * The overall state and context of the project